Sea Workshop Programme

 Please note: The KI Crossing is not a standalone workshop and is to be viewed differently to preceding workshops.
 It is a culminating event that uses the training and knowledge gained from earlier workshops.
 Participants must be assessed by a program instructor/s as being at or near Sea Skills Standard.
 It is an iconic trip for local sea paddlers and requires a high level of training and knowledge to be completed safely as an independent/interdependent paddler.
 It serves not only as a celebration of the skills developed but a highly motivational reason to be part of the training program.

-While every care is taken to provide high levels of safety, it is important for you to know, that by its nature EXPEDITION SEA KAYAKING ON EXPOSED COASTS AND OPEN WATER has a high level of risk, indeed it can result in serious injury or death.
+Please Note: While every care is taken to provide high levels of safety, it is important for you to know, that by its nature EXPEDITION SEA KAYAKING ON EXPOSED COASTS AND OPEN WATER has a high level of risk, indeed it can result in serious injury or death.
 Your preparation, experience, health, fitness and temperament may also contribute to the risk of accident to yourself or others, we therefore ask you to consider your preparedness to accept these risks before embarking on any planned expedition including a crossing to KI.

 For a list of over-night sea paddling expedition equipment CLICK HERE